 - Salt to taste

-- Wash the french beans, pat dry with a kitchen towel, then snip both ends.
+- Wash the french beans, then snip both ends.

 - Bring to boil 3-4 cups water with salt doing so on high heat, add the french beans when the water comes to a boil.
 Let simmer for 5-7 minutes, on low heat till par-boiled.